Skip to content

 Sprite.jump(pow(15, 2) * Vector2(0, -1))

-Although, datatype constants are not supported for now.
+Although, built-in constants are not supported for now.

 Button.set_color(Color.BLUE)